eklucas/hacks_hackers_django/README.md

 Concepts we will cover:

 1. Models (and migration)
+2. Admin Interfaces
-2. Views
+3. Views
-3. URLs
+4. URLs
-4. Templates
+5. Templates